Enterprise Risk Management

 In 2009, Clayton State implemented the Statement of Accounting Standard 112 Controls and Risks assessment processes (SAS).
 Internal Control and Risks Assessment documentation was developed for Budget and Finance, Auxiliary Services, Housing, Financial Aid, Asset Management and Continuing Education.

-In 2011, USG Board of Regents' policy on Risk Management (7.15) was implemented and requires every USG institution and the System Office to have a structure and process for identifying and managing risks.
+In 2011, USG Board of Regents implemented a policy on Risk Management (Regents Policy 7.11) This BOR policy requires every USG institution and the System Office to have a structure and process for identifying and managing risks.

 ERM Coordinator Role